madhanmatthew/hack_the_crack/README.md

 To get a copy of this project up and running on your local machine, follow these steps.

 Prerequisites
-You will need the following software installed on your machine:

-Node.js and npm
+You will need the following software installed on your machine Node.js and npm
 Git

 Installation
 Clone the repository:
 git clone [https://github.com/madhanmatthew/hack_the_crack.git](https://github.com/madhanmatthew/hack_the_crack.git)
 cd hack_the_crack
 Install dependencies for both the frontend and backend:
 This project has separate node_modules folders for the frontend and backend.
 You need to install dependencies in both directories.